Israel-Hamas War Casts a Shadow on the West Bank's Economy - The Media Line

 “I’m not sure if and when I will be returning to work, but until then we have to be careful with our money and watch what we spend,” Odeh said.

-Until then, Odeh’s eldest son, Mohammad, has picked up work at a car garage in his home town to try to ease the burden on his father.
+Odeh’s eldest son, Mohammad, has picked up work at a car garage to try to ease the burden on his father.

 “I can manage my university load with my work.
 I have no other choice, I’m the eldest and it’s my responsibility to pitch in and help,” Mohammad said.